-Below is a lost of some of the organisations that offer grants and bursaries for medical students looking to do electives.
-See our section on charitable trusts for tips on how to apply.
+Below is a list of some of the organisations that offer grants and bursaries for medical students looking to do electives.

 The Association of Anaesthetists of Great Britain and Ireland Elective Bursary